alphagov/transformation-dashboard/_posts/2000-01-03-redundancy-payment.markdown

   - copy    : "Service goes live (depending on user feedback) --- Jan to Mar 2015" complete  : false

 successes: |
   - The user journey for notice claim applications has been built ready for private beta release
   - End-to-end backend integration has been delivered
   - Hosting for the digital service is in place
-  - An in-house team has been built and is ready to lead on service development

 challenges: |
-  - Lack of access to the right testing environment is delaying the release of the private beta
+  - Ensuring we have the right team in place to deliver a beta service before the end of 2014
+  - Lack of engagement from senior management
+  - Integrating [identity assurance](https://gds.blog.gov.uk/category/id-assurance/) into our service when there is no record of who applicants might be

 next-steps: |
-  - Release the private beta of the loss of notice service
+  - Building identity assurance into the service
-  - Continue research and development of the service for applying for a redundancy payment
+  - Continue research and development of the service
+  - Work on how assisted digital can provide support for people using the service

 videos:
   - url: https://www.youtube.com/watch?v=2yXnblGFyMQ